-Elaine Bridge is a “County girl” [Aroostook]; she migrated to central Maine and taught high school and was a 4H Club agent before marrying and becoming a full-time mother.
+Elaine Bridge is a “County Girl” [Aroostook]; she migrated to Central Maine and taught high school and was a 4-H Club agent before marrying and becoming a full-time mother.
 She has been active in local and state politics as a school board member, and has served as the treasurer and chairman of the Kennebec County Republican Committee.
 She’s also been a member of the Republican State Committee and has attended several GOP national conventions.
-She has also actively served in her church and in the community as a member of the YMCA Board of Directors.
+She actively served in her church and in the community as a member of the YMCA Board of Directors.

 Elaine and her husband David started supporting the League in the 1960s and worked very closely with longtime Executive Director Ben Bubar.
 She came on the Board of Directors shortly after Bubar’s retirement and is now serving with her third different Executive Director.
-Elaine lives just outside of August in Manchester and is the mother of four and the grandmother of four and the great grandmother of four.
+Elaine lives just outside of Augusta in Manchester and is the mother of four, grandmother of four and the great grandmother of six.

 Scott C. Mitchell

 Scott is a small business owner and has served on the Boards of Public Companies, start-up high tech firms, and also for national non-profits and values the role of the CCL in maintaining a leadership role in the continuing public debates revolving around issues of Faith and Politics.

 Lincoln J. Merrill, Jr.